guidanoli/cmioc/README.md

-# Decoding inputs and outputs
+# Cartesi Machine Input/Output Codec

-On the upcoming Cartesi Rollups SDK v2 release, inputs and outputs will be encoded as Solidity function calldata.
+In the upcoming v2 release of the Cartesi Rollups SDK, inputs and outputs will be encoded as Solidity function calldata.
-The node will, through the GraphQL server, provide them in encoded form, which means someone has to decode them.
+This repo aims to show front-end developers how inputs and outputs can be encoded or decoded using [`viem`](https://viem.sh/) and the contract ABIs exported by [`@cartesi/rollups`](https://www.npmjs.com/package/@cartesi/rollups).
+It also comes with a handy-dandy CLI tool for encoding and decoding of inputs and outputs.

 ## Dependencies